 Water

-Water Hoya plants sparingly.
-Give them a thorough watering, meaning run water in the soil until water starts to trickle out of the drainage hole.
-Once you have watered the Hoya plant, observe the soil, and only water again when the majority of the soil has dried out.
-Hoyas are able to hold water in their leaves for longer periods of time, and don’t require frequent waterings.
+Water Hoya plants sparingly, ensuring they receive a deep, thorough soak.
+When watering, allow water to run through the soil until it begins to drain from the bottom of the pot.
+After watering, monitor the soil and wait until the majority has dried out before watering again.
+Hoyas store moisture in their thick, waxy leaves, allowing them to go longer between waterings without stress.
 You can use a moisture meter or even bamboo skewers to see if the soil is still moist at the bottom of the pot.

 Hoya linearis